rahulrajdevaraj/Crazyflie-/README.md

 # Crazyflie-
-python clients for hover control and multiple quad control
+python clients for hover control and two way communication